awsdocs/amazon-dynamodb-developer-guide/doc_source/workbench.Visualizer.AggregateView.md

-# Viewing All Tables in a Data Model Using Aggregate View<a name="workbench.Visualizer.AggregateView"></a>
+# Viewing all tables in a data model using Aggregate View<a name="workbench.Visualizer.AggregateView"></a>

 The aggregate view in NoSQL Workbench for Amazon DynamoDB represents all the tables in a data model\.
 For each table, the following information appears:
 + Table column names\.